ApiLogicServer/Docs/docs/Logic-Operation.md

     a.
 Declare logic in `logic/declare_logic.py`.
 Here is a [summary of the rule types](Logic.md)

     b.
-The Basic Web App and JSON:API are already configured to load and execute this logic
+The Admin App and JSON:API are already configured to load and execute this logic

- 2. Basic Web App and JSON:API operate as usual: makes calls on `SQLAlchemy` for inserts, updates and deletes and issues `session.commit()`
+ 2. Admin App and JSON:API operate as usual: makes calls on `SQLAlchemy` for inserts, updates and deletes and issues `session.commit()`